solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

 1. Again, observe the output of the running command.

-    > Since the database already exists, you will see the same self-link on both executions of the console application.
-This simply means that the SDK detected that the database already exists and used the existing database instance instead of creating a new instance of the database.
+    > Since the database already exists, the SDK detected that the database already exists and used the existing database instance instead of creating a new instance of the database.

 1. Click the **🗙** symbol to close the terminal pane.